IETF-Hackathon/mDNSResponder/README.md

 If you have Macs on the Discovery Proxy link with Remote Login enabled, then on other Macs, when you press Cmd-Shift-K in Terminal, you should discover those advertised ssh services, even when not directly connected to that link.

+Note: This works for all service types *except* AirPlay.
+For policy reasons
+Apple requires AirPlay clients and servers to be within the same broadcast domain, and prohibits the use of unicast for discovering AirPlay services.

 ## Support